pypa/pip/docs/html/user_guide.rst

       and let us know if it works for you with ``pip install``.
 Try:
         - installing several packages simultaneously
         - re-creating an environment using a ``requirements.txt`` file
-	- using ``pip --force-reinstall`` to check whether it does what you think it should
+	- using ``pip install --force-reinstall`` to check whether it does what you think it should
 	- using constraints files
    -  If you have a build pipeline that depends on pip installing your dependencies for you, check that the new resolver does what you